lucee/lucee-docs/docs/04.guides/02.installing-lucee/01.download-and-install/page.md

 - **patch** releases represent a stable collection of bug fixes and enhancements
 - **builds** represent a single commit/build fixing one issue or adding one feature

-Because the version number reflect the state of development, the Lucee Engine builds will also be consistent across all these categories **whenever they have an identical version number**.
+Because the version number reflects the state of development, the Lucee Engine builds will also be consistent across all these categories **whenever they have an identical version number**.

 As an example:
 **Release 5.3.10.120, RC 5.3.10.120 and Snapshot 5.3.10.120** reflect the very same Lucee Engine *build* in its development timeline.
 Thus, all these Lucee engines are identical too.